samuelburbulla/dune-mmesh/paper.md

 A CGAL triangulation is a set of simplicial cells and vertices.
 Each cell gives access to its $d+1$ incident vertices and its $d+1$ adjacent cells.
-Each vertex gives access to one of its incident cells.
 The $d+1$ vertices are indexed with $0, 1, \dots, d$ in positive orientation being defined by the orientation of the underlying Euclidian space $\mathbb{R}^d$.
 The neighbors of a cell are also indexed with $0, 1, \dots, d$ in such a way